Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

-Sister Maureen speaks with a soft Southern drawl.
-Born in Covington, Kentucky May 29th, 1931 to Gladys (Leach) Gunning and George J. Gunning, she grew up in Atlanta, Georgia with 4 sisters and 2 brothers.
+Sister Maureen was born in Covington, Kentucky May 29th, 1931 to Gladys (Leach) Gunning and George J. Gunning, she grew up in Atlanta, Georgia with 4 sisters and 2 brothers.
 She graduated from Christ the King High School in Atlanta in 1949.

 Sister Maureen entered the Maryknoll Sisters February 1st, 1951 from Christ the King Parish, Atlanta.
 She pronounced First Vows September 8th, 1953 in Valley Park and Final Vows September 8th, 1959 in California.